 An internal Southwood Architectural Review Board will review individual submissions for a new building or village's compliance with the Southwood Community Design Guidelines which specifies requirements for architecture, landscaping, buffer, screening and other standards.
 The Community Design Guidelines, completed in April 2021, will be revised to include Phase 2.
 The ARB's specific guidelines governing the quality and characteristics of the Character Areas will be determined, maintained, and periodically updated by the Southwood Architectural Review Board.
-The ARB was established prior to issuance of first building permit in Phase 1 and will be composed of at least 51% legacy Southwood residents until the issuance of the final certificate of occupancy for Phase 1.
-Before the first issuance of a building permit for Phase 2, the ARB shall be composed of 100% Southwood residents and will remain in place at least until the issuance of the final building permit for Phase 2.
+The ARB was established prior to issuance of first building permit in Phase 1 and will be composed of at least 51% legacy Southwood residents until the issuance the first building permit for Phase 2.